doctorfree/Obsidian-Media-Vault/Process.md

 My books are catalogued in Goodreads.
 To export a Goodreads book library, login to Goodreads and click `My Books`.
 Scroll down and click `Import and export` on the left.
 Click the `Export` button and wait for Goodreads to generate a link to your library export CSV file.
 Download that file by right clicking the generated link and saving to local disk.

-I wrote the following scripts to generate Markdown format files for each of the books in the downloaded CSV format Goodreads export, download the Goodreads RSS feed XML for specified bookshelves, and create various indexes of the generated Obsidian vault.
+The following scripts generate Markdown format files for each of the books in the downloaded CSV format Goodreads export, download the Goodreads RSS feed XML for specified bookshelves, and create various indexes of the generated Obsidian vault.
 Click the arrow to the left of the details link to expand or collapse each script.

 <details>
   <p>